 Trade in services and LDCs

 The aim of increasing the participation of developing countries in services trade is enshrined in the preamble to the WTO's General Agreement on Trade in Services (GATS).
-At the Eighth Ministerial Conference in 2011, WTO members adopted a waiver to allow preferential treatment for services and service suppliers from least-developed countries.
-The 2013 Bali Ministerial Decision has established various steps to encourage WTO members to make use of this waiver.
+At the 8th Ministerial Conference in Geneva in 2011, WTO members adopted a waiver to allow preferential treatment for services and service suppliers from least-developed countries (LDCs).
+Over 50 WTO members have since notified preferential treatment under the waiver.

 GATS and LDCs — 1995